gersonadr/document-classifier/README.md

 The confidence level increases with the number of training documents.

-Based on experimentation, a confidence level above 80% is considered reliable while anything below 30% is irrelevant.
+Based on experimentation, confidence levels > 80% are considered reliable while < 30% should be discarded.